 #2: Global Social Ad Spending Will Increase By Over Two Billion Dollars In 2015

 That's right, two BILLION dollars.
-In reality, the numbers suggest that a one billion dollar increase in social ad spending in 2015 isn't much of a stretch, but we think the increase is going to shatter the projections.
+In reality, the numbers suggest that a one billion dollar increase in social ad spending in 2015 isn't much of a stretch, but we think the growth will shatter the projections.
 Why?
 Well, we sort of touched on it in our recent Social Ads post.
 Social ads are cheap and effective, but for some reason, that fact has remained a secret (or been ignored).
 In 2015 however, more brands, small businesses, and even freelancers will realize that social ads are an affordable marketing option.
-We expect social ad spend in 2015 to reflect this collective realization.
+We expect social ad spending in 2015 to reflect this collective realization.

 #3: Google+ Won't Die

-Perhaps this one is a hunch more than anything else, but it feels like a good time to zig when everyone else seems to be zagging.
+Perhaps this one is a hunch more than anything else, but it feels like an excellent time to zig when everyone else seems to be zagging.
 There are many people proclaiming Google+'s demise, and while we admit there's reason to worry about the not-so-successful social platform, we just don't see G+ joining the Google Graveyard in 2015.
-Given how much Google has invested in G+ and the fact that it's actually pretty awesome, we think 2015 will be more about Google finding a place for its social network rather than laying it to rest.
+Given how much Google has invested in G+ and that it's actually pretty awesome, we think 2015 will be more about Google finding a place for its social network rather than laying it to rest.

 #4: "Mobile Content" Or "Non-Traditional Content" Will Become The Hottest Digital Marketing Buzz Word

 Like content marketing last year, one of these two phrases will take the Internet by storm in 2015.
-With 71% of marketers reporting that they'll get an increase in their content budget for 2015, the big winners won't just create more content, they'll find new and better ways to capture customers' attention.
+With 71% of marketers reporting that they'll increase their content budget for 2015, the big winners won't just create more content; they'll find new and better ways to capture customers' attention.
 Given that mobile Internet usage will continue to trend towards total domination, it makes sense that brands and businesses would focus on getting content to their audiences where they're spending most of their time.
-But since there's no easy way to do this yet, 2015 will see an influx in ideas, concepts and methods for mobile (or non-traditional) content.
+But since there's no easy way to do this yet, 2015 will see an influx in ideas, concepts, and methods for mobile (or non-traditional) content.

 #5: Technology Experts Will Gain A Foothold In Marketing Departments (Will Reflect In Job Stats)

-In case you haven't noticed, marketing is all about technology.
-Devices, screens, tools, coding languages, tech companies battling with and buying other tech companies.
-Pretty soon, it won't be enough for marketers to keep up with the tech space - it'll simply become a job of its own.
+If you haven't noticed, marketing is all about technology: devices, screens, tools, coding languages, and tech companies battling with and buying other tech companies.
+It won't be enough for marketers to keep up with the tech space pretty soon - it'll simply become a job of its own.
 As Avi Dan says in his piece on 2015 marketing trends, "The best marketer in a digital world would be the marketing technologists, people with heavy digital DNA and technology acumen."
-People with these skills will be in high demand and will carve out spots on marketing teams beginning in 2015.
+People with these skills will be in high demand and carve out spots on marketing teams beginning in 2015.

 Until Next Year!